osk4r8088/csgo-ahk-multiscript/README.md

 3. Start Ahkhider.ahk
 4. Start LegitStrafe.ahk or Bhop.ahk

-keys:
+keybinds:
 hold "space" for bunnyhop
 hold "mouse4" for autostrafe

 infos:
-Please note that the cheat is all about functioning, I do my best to make it undetected but i don't take any responsibility if a ban occurs.
+Please note that this script was all about functionality not undetectablitiy, i don't take any responsibility should a ban occur.

-Note: Some KZ servers have their own anticheat or antiahk plugins so test it with a vpn first if youre not sure about the server having the plugin.
+Some KZ servers have their own anti scripting measures, test with a vpn first!

-BTW: The AhkHider is not made by me its published here so you dont have to do a seperate search to avoid getting banned.
+Disclaimer: The AhkHider is not made by me, just minor optimization for my script, its published here so you dont have to do a seperate search.
-(The original creator is named down below and in the code!)
+(The original creator is named down below and in the code!) credit:https://www.unknowncheats.me/forum/apex-legends/324053-autohotkey-script-hider.html

-credit:https://www.unknowncheats.me/forum/apex-legends/324053-autohotkey-script-hider.html